tomlouden/SPIDERMAN/docs/quickstart.rst

 	spider_params.l1 = 1.1e-6	# The starting wavelength in meters
 	spider_params.l2 = 1.7e-6	# The ending wavelength in meters

+.. warning:: SPIDERMAN calculates ratios in flux density assuming a response function that is uniform in *energy flux*.
+If you want a response uniform in photon counts you must define a instrument response function (see Instrument Response section).

 Now, define the times you wish the model to be evaluated at, let's do a single full orbit: